Spoilers Off for games prior to Borderlands 3 as well as for spoiler characters that are marked as such. Proceed with caution. You Have Been Warned.

 - Porn Stash: There are huge stacks of dirty magazines in his secret lab.

 - Suspiciously Specific Denial: Denies frequently that he's just Zed with a moustache.
-In the Robo-lution DLC, it's shown that he's telling the truth, as both Zed and the newly activated Ned-Trap are both seen.
-Similarly, Zed is still present in the sequel, and the Pre-Sequel and Tales canonises all the events of the Robo-lution.
+In the Robot Revolution DLC, it's shown that he's telling the truth, as both Zed and the newly activated Ned-Trap are both seen.
+Similarly, Zed is still present in the sequel, and the Pre-Sequel and Tales canonizes all the events of the Robo-lution.

 - Unwilling Roboticisation: How the Claptraps bring him Back from the Dead.

 A man who was turned into a were-skag by Ned when he was given the anti-zombie antidote.
-Identified by his Nice Hat.
+Identified by his hat.